-We have now received some guidance from UKRI and ESRC regarding provision for students affected by CV19.
-The UKRI guidance (from which ESRC policy is derived) can be found at: https://www.ukri.org/news/coronavirus-impact-on-ukri-supported-research/ This guidance shows how DTPs are being given some flexibility to enable them to support students affected by CV19.
-The LISS DTP Guidance below is based on the UKRI guidance.
+The UKRI guidance (on which ESRC policy is based) for students affected by CV19 is available at https://www.ukri.org/news/coronavirus-impact-on-ukri-supported-research/#Training%20grants under ‘Students and Training Grants’.
+This guidance shows how DTPs are being given some flexibility to enable them to support students affected by CV19.

-Please be aware that LISS DTP staff are currently working remotely, and will be very busy over the next couple of weeks with the 2020 studentship and PostDoc Fellowship competitions, so there may be a delay in responding to emails.
+Please be aware that LISS DTP staff are currently working remotely, so there may be a delay in responding to emails.